Unhappy public not sure who to blame for high gas

 "I used to have a car with a big V-8 engine," he said.
 "I traded it for a four-cylinder Toyota Camry."

-Among the things the government can do to bring relief to drivers is reduce gasoline taxes or push to get more fuel-efficient cars on the road.
-The first new fuel standards since 1990 are just now going into effect, and the U.S. auto fleet is more efficient than ever.
+Among the things the government can do to bring prices down is reduce gasoline taxes or push to get more fuel-efficient cars on the road.
+The first new fuel standards since 1990 are just now going into effect, and the U.S. auto fleet is now more efficient than ever

 People are still feeling the pain.